 Describe alternatives considered and, if applicable, provide brief description of how the alternatives were developed.
 List alternatives that were considered but eliminated from further analysis and why.

-Alternative A - Not granting the proposed request to install cross fence.
+Alternative A - Not granting the easement request for installation of underground fiber optics line as proposed.